Vishal651/CognoRise_Infotech_Internship/README.md

 # CognoRise_Infotech_Internship_Projects

 This is the repository for my Data Analyst internship at CognoRise InfoTech.
-This project showcases my hands-on experience in data analysis, SQL, and data visualization using Python, SQL, and Power BI.
+This project showcases my hands-on experience in data analysis and data visualization using Python and Power BI.

+## Task 1 - Unemployment in  India

+Unemployment Trends in India Power BI Dashboard

+1. Designed and implemented an interactive Power BI dashboard.

+2. Transformed raw employment data into visually engaging and informative visualizations.

-## Project 1: 80 Cereals
+## Task 2 - 80 Cereals

 Nutritional Content Analysis in Cereal Dataset